 Arranging A Funeral

 It is so important that a funeral is a fitting tribute to your loved one.
-There is no such thing as a 'typical' funeral and therefor many important decisions need to be made when arranging a funeral service.
+There is no such thing as a 'typical' funeral, and therefore many important decisions need to be made when arranging a funeral service.

 Having to plan a funeral for a person close to you can be a daunting task.
-As your funeral directors, we are here to provide guidance and support.
-Our caring staff will help you through this difficult time, carefully listening to your needs and requirements to help create a fitting farewell to commemorate the life of your loved one.
+As your funeral director, we are here to provide guidance and support.
+Our caring staff will help you through this difficult time, carefully listening to your needs and requirements, to help create a fitting farewell to commemorate the life of your loved one.

 During the following days, until the funeral service is conducted, we work closely with you, provide ongoing assistance while liaising with the clergy or celebrant, newspapers, florists, cemeteries, churches and any other third parties that might be required in preparation for the funeral service.